cujarrett/learning-terraform/README.md

   The Terraform `plan` command is used to create an execution plan.

-  It will not modify thinfs in infrastructure.
+  It will not modify things in infrastructure.

   Terraform performs a refresh, unless explicitly disabled, and then determines what actions are necessary to achieve the desired state specified in the configuration files.